 - 1/2 cup chopped, fresh cilantro

 - Toppings - cheese, tomatoes, lettuce, avocado, etc.

 - Place chicken breasts in the bottom of the slow cooker.
 Sprinkle taco seasoning evenly over the chicken.
 Top with diced onion and then pour tomatoes over the top.
 Top with the undrained green chiles.
 Cover and cook on low for 6 to 8 hours.

 - Remove lid from slow cooker and shred the chicken with two forks.
 Add cilantro and mix to combine.
 Serve.

 - To Prepare the Tortillas:

-- Fry method - Heat a generous amount of vegetable oil in a small frying pan over medium high heat.
-When the oil is good and hot (but not smoking) carefully add a tortilla.
+- For crispy tacos - Heat a generous amount of vegetable oil in a small frying pan over medium high heat.
+When the oil is good and hot (but not smoking) carefully add a corn tortilla.
 Only allow to cook about 1 minute per side then remove to paper towels to drain.
 Blot top of tortilla with paper towel to remove excess oil.
 Repeat with remaining tortillas.